-He came to His own, but His own didn't receive Him.
-It started with no room in the inn, and 33 years later, the world said to Him, "There's no room on the planet for you!"
+He came to His own.
+But His own didn't receive Him.
+It started with no room in the inn, then 33 years later, the world said to Him, "There's no room on the planet for you!"

 So He destroyed those rebels, right?
-He gave those ungrateful rejecters what they deserved, didn't
+He gave those ungrateful rejecters what they deserved, didn't He?
+No, He didn't.

-He?
-No, the fact is, He didn't.
 You say, "Well, that's what I would have done."
 Me, too.
 But that's what makes Jesus so unique, for instead of giving us what we deserve, He took what we deserve, the very wrath of God, so we don't have to experience that wrath.
 Ever.

 At this point we might miss the point, by thinking, "Well, that's terrible what the Jews did, and what the Romans did.
 Jesus' came to them and they did not receive Him.
 That's a tragic shame."
-And it was, but so is this...when people today refuse to receive Him.
+And it was, but so is this.
+When people today refuse to receive Him.

-Verse 11 is tragic beyond description.
-But verse 12 is amazing beyond description.
-Listen to this amazing offer: "Yet to all who received Him, to those who believed in His name, He gave the right to become children of God."
+If verse 11 is tragic beyond description, then verse 12 is amazing beyond description.
+Listen to these astounding words, "But to all who did receive him, who believed in his name, he gave the right to become children of God."